CH2-PS020-FitSync/CH2-PS020-CC/README.md

    - **Configuration -> Location:** Repository
    - **Configuration -> Cloud build configuration file location:** `cloudbuild.dev.yaml` or `cloudbuild.prod.yaml`
    - **Build logs:** (Check) Send build logs to GitHub
+   - **Service account -> Service account email**: **[Put the Cloud Build service account email]**
-3. Now, you can push a new tag on your repository to trigger the build process.
+6. Now, you can push a new tag on your repository to trigger the build process.
-4. Once the build process is complete, you can open the [Cloud Run](https://console.cloud.google.com/run) page to see the deployed service.
+7. Once the build process is complete, you can open the [Cloud Run](https://console.cloud.google.com/run) page to see the deployed service.
-5. Click on the service.
+8. Click on the service.
 Now, you can see the service is running.
 You can use the app with the service URL.

 ## 🔗 API Documentation